amoe/melp2e/melp-notes.md

 location ot the runtime linker which is hardcoded into the executable.
 The notorious `LD_LIBRARY_PATH` allows one to override the hardcoded search paths at runtime (which will presumably be prepended to the hardcoded one).

+XXX: What does position-independent code mean?
+Due to virtual memory provided by Linux, each process sees its own address space and can't interfere with the address space of other programs (protected memory).
+Hence non-PIC code may be "hardcoded" to run at 0x00004000, but that is still "relative" to the virtual memory space of the process (the actual memory address in global terms may be something different.)
+It kind of makes sense that shared libraries would need to be compiled as PIC because they get compiled and loaded in a different command, but I'm still not sure it 100% makes sense.

+A version scheme exists consisting of several parts:
+* release version
+* soname

+A release version is a full version e.g. 8.0.2.
+A soname is a single integer representing the major version corresponding to a release version.  e.g. it would be 8 in the case of 8.0.2.
+Links exist: libjpeg.so.8 -> libjpeg.so.8.0.2
+When programs are built using a library, they request the soname link.
+So it's possible to have multiple major versions of libraries installed on a system without stuff breaking.

+The link `libjpeg.so -> libjpeg.so.8.0.2` is used at build time -- it makes sure we pick up the default most-current version of the library when building.
+The link `libjpeg.so.8 -> libjpeg.so.8.0.2` is used at run time.

+Q: How do you set sonames and versions numbers?

+CS chooses not to cover CMake which I'm temporarily happy about.

+A make variable exists called CROSS_COMPILE.

+CS goes over a bit of stuff about configuring busybox but we don't have any practical demos yet so let's elide this for now.

+### Cross compiling open source packages

+You set certain variables in the environment to influence the behaviour of the autotools configure script:

+CC, CFLAGS, LDFLAGS (-L for example), LIBS (eg -lm), CPPFLAGS (preprocessor flags for includes), CPP (preprocessor command name)

+Autotools `./configure` also provides a way to override the "host" -- "host" means the eventual system that will "host" the running program, i.e. in this case it would be `arm-cortex_a8-linux-gnueabihf`.

+You also would want to set the prefix to be `/usr` because if it's linked against shared libraries, those libraries would be expected to be found there.

+So a typical cross compile command for a package that uses autotools would look as follows:

+    CC=arm-cortex_a8-linux-gnueabihf \
+      ./configure --host=arm-cortex_a8-linux-gnueabihf --prefix=/usr

+CS gives an example of how to cross compile sqlite.

+I created a script to implement this.
+It's in `build_and_install_sqlite.sh`.
+It does seem to work and creates a `sqlite3` file in sysroot under the toolchain.
+It also creates appropriate links for .so files.
+Amusingly libsqlite is still on soname 0 meaning it has never broken API, but it does have 3 in its name, which seems like a hack.

+Having installed these under the toolchain, you should then be able to compile and link.
+And indeed it does seem to be possible!
+As the stuff is already in the sysroot you can just use the toolchain's gcc.
+The toolchain's gcc already knows about the locations of the libraries and the header files.